-Shoe Machine Operators operate or tend a variety of machines to join, decorate, reinforce, or finish shoes and shoe parts.
+Shoe Machine Operators and Tenders operate or tend a variety of machines to join, decorate, reinforce, or finish shoes and shoe parts.

-Shoe Machine Operators with little to no experience tend to make between $17680 and $20210 while the more experienced ones make over $29640 per year.
+Shoe Machine Operators with little to no experience tend to make between $19020 and $22740 while the more experienced ones can earn over $36240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Shoe Machine Operator is to move to a higher paying state like MA.
-Right now, the highest paying states for Shoe Machine Operators are MA, GA, WI, CA and AR.
+One of the easiest ways to increase your salary as a Shoe Machine Operator and Tender is to move to a higher paying state like MA.
+Right now, the highest paying states for Shoe Machine Operators are MA, FL, WI, ME and WA.

-3 other factors that can increase your salary as A Shoe Machine Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Shoe Machine Operator and Tender is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Shoe Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Shoe Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons